capistrano/capistrano/docs/_posts/2013-06-01-release-announcement.markdown

 #### Rake DSL Is Additive

-In Capistrano v2 if you re-define a task then it replaces the original implemetation, this has been used by people to replace internal tasks piecemeal with their own implementations
+In Capistrano v2 if you re-define a task then it replaces the original implementation, this has been used by people to replace internal tasks piecemeal with their own implementations

 #### `sudo` Behaviour